We’ve all heard people call stress “the silent killer”. Frankly, it’s a bit of a tired cliché.

 However, taking into consideration the monumental level of disarray the world is in these days, what were once silly platitudes about stress and health have taken on an air of immediacy that asks us to take another look at the science, especially when it comes to how stress impacts the immune system.

-Have you ever known anyone who has gotten cancer, an infection, or an autoimmune disease after going through an incredibly stressful period, such as a divorce or losing a loved one?
+Have you ever known anyone who has fallen apart after going through an incredibly stressful period, such as a divorce or losing a loved one?
 These aren’t coincidences.

 Although stress is clearly not always the sole cause of disease, it’s something that researchers have found can powerfully catalyze the progression of many conditions by driving up inflammation and weakening the immune system.